 The Dahrendorf Academic Co-Directors

-The Academic Co-Directors, Helmut K. Anheier (Hertie School) and Robert Falkner (LSE IDEAS) are in charge of the overall coordination of the project.
+The Academic Co-Directors, Helmut K. Anheier (Hertie School) and Iain Begg (LSE IDEAS & European Institute) are in charge of the overall coordination of the project.

 The Board supervises the preparations of the Dahrendorf Symposium and the research progress within all working groups.
 All board members are available for the Dahrendorf Postdoctoral Fellows to assist in their research and other activities.
 They will also discuss the research and impact with the working groups, and they will be involved in the process of inviting the speakers for the Dahrendorf Symposium.